-The Company recently purchased five of its previously leased MD-80 aircraft as a part of its fleet transaction plan.
-As a result of these transactions, we expect to record a pretax charge of approximately \$55-60 million in the third quarter, slightly lower than the forecast of \$65 million reported in previous filings.
+The Company recently bought out five of its nine long-term MD-80 aircraft leases and acquired the underlying aircraft as part of its fleet transition plan.
+As a result of these transactions, we expect to record a pretax charge of approximately \$55-60 million in the third quarter.